Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychOpenHMDVR.md

 [PsychOpenHMDVR](PsychOpenHMDVR) - A high level driver for VR hardware supported via [OpenHMD](OpenHMD).

+This driver is currently only for use with Linux/X11 with a native [XOrg](XOrg) X-Server.

 Note: If you want to write VR code that is portable across
 VR headsets of different vendors, then use the [PsychVRHMD](PsychVRHMD)()
 driver instead of this driver.
 The [PsychVRHMD](PsychVRHMD) driver will use